-Backup power is provided to the module via four on-board non-rechargeable alkaline AA batteries.
+Backup power is provided to the wall-mount models of the module via four on-board non-rechargeable alkaline AA batteries.
 To replace the batteries:

-- Zeroize all keys by power down the module. - Remove tamper-evident labels, being sure to clean any residue left as a result of removal. - Open the enclosure door. - Remove the old batteries and replace with fresh batteries. - Re-accomplish all initialization steps as described in section 3.1.1.
+- Zeroize all keys by power down the module.

+- Remove tamper-evident labels, being sure to clean any residue left as a result of removal.

+- Open the enclosure door.